0-ali/myblog/_posts/2017-02-02-twitter-player-card-vuln.markdown

 ---
 layout:     post
-title:      "Twitter Player Cards Vulnerability "
+title:      "Twitter Player Cards Vulnerability"
+subtitle:   "Watching a video on Twitter maybe put your PC or phone in a risk"
 date:      2017-02-02 21:41:53
 author:     "Mohammed Ali"
 thumb-img: "/img/post-bg-01.jpg"